LDS Church Confesses to the Mountain Meadows Massacre in 1857

 "Richard E. Turley Jr., "The Mountain Meadows Massacre," Ensign, Sep 2007, 14–21 For a century and a half, the Mountain Meadows Massacre has shocked and distressed those who have learned of it.
 The tragedy has deeply grieved the victims' relatives, burdened the perpetrators' descendants and Church members generally with sorrow and feelings of collective guilt, unleashed criticism on the Church, and raised painful, difficult questions.
 How could this have happened?
 How could members of the Church have participated in such a crime?

 Two facts make the case even more difficult for me to fathom.
-First, nothing that any of the emigrants purportedly did or said, even if all of it were true, came close to justifying cold-blooded murder of 120 men, women, and children.
+First, nothing that any of the emigrants purportedly did or said, even if all of it were true, came close to justifying the cold-blooded murder of 120 men, women, and children.
 Second, it is said that most perpetrators led decent lives, nonviolent lives before and after the Massacre, and that makes a difference.
 How?

-See Mountain Meadows Massacre by Will Bagley
+Next: Mountain Meadows Massacre by Will Bagley